pugetive/table_setting/README.md

 # TableService

-Styles shared between the HTML and Excel spreadsheets can be applied to individual cells, entire rows, or (once the table is filled out) even columns.
-Styles are applied using automatically-definied classes rather than applying styles on a per-cell basis inline.
+I couldn't find a gem that would allow an HTML preview of a styled Excel spreadsheet before exporting, so I had to roll my own.
+Styles can be applied to individual cells, entire rows, or (once the table is built) even columns.
+To save some bandwidth, styles are applied using automatically-defined classes which are then applied to the corresponding cells.

 ## Installation